walshamkhany/back-end-SignUpAPI/README.md

     }

-To post a ticket:
+To post a ticket:<br/>

-#step 6
+#step 6<br/>

-using the access token, replace with Autherization: Basic [your_AccessToken] then send request using "POST http://localhost:3000/user/tickets" It should look like:
+using the access token, replace with Autherization: Basic [your_AccessToken]<br/>

+then send request using "POST http://localhost:3000/user/tickets"\

+It should look like:
     POST http://localhost:3000/user/tickets
     Autherization: Basic [your_AccessToken]